About the conference

 - consent to their personal information such as names, title, abstract and photo being made available for promotional use by NCVER.

-In the meantime, please feel free to contact Stephen Tormet at firstname.lastname@example.org or 08 8230 8451 to discuss your sponsorship requirements.
+Feel free to contact Stephen Tormet at firstname.lastname@example.org or 08 8230 8451 to discuss your sponsorship requirements.

 Conference hub: 30 Aberdeen Street, Northbridge